Jeffrey Sarpong: Return to NAC Breda and free agency

 After a trial with Premier League side, Stoke City as well as Football League Championship club, Sheffield Wednesday in January, it was announced on 9 April 2013 that Sarpong had rejoined NAC Breda on a three-year deal with the club, starting in the next season.
 The deal was cut short, and Sarpong was released at the end of the 2014–15 season.
 He has since been on trial with Football League Championship team, Blackburn Rovers, and appeared in a friendly match against Tranmere Rovers, scoring his side's first goal.
 The match concluded 2–0 to Blackburn.

 Wellington Phoenix

 Sarpong joined Wellington Phoenix FC after he signed for them on 25 August 2015, he was released on 31 January 2016 by mutual consent.

 Later career

 On 9 August 2016, Sarpong agreed to move on a free transfer to the Greek Superleague club Veria.
 In 2017, Sarpong went to play in Turkey at Elazığspor.
 He was allowed to leave in May 2018.
-In the 2018–19 season, Sarpong played for Greek club Skoda Xanthi.
+In the 2018–19 season, Sarpong played for Greek club Xanthi.
 On 10 February 2021, he signed for Lithuanian side FK Panevėžys.